anchor/fleet-magento-docs/docs/configuring-magento-for-fleet/service-hostnames.md

-The MySQL and Redis backends must be configured correctly before you start deploying to Fleet, as the health checks used to determine whether nodes are available to serve traffic depend on those settings.
+The MySQL and Redis backends must be configured correctly before you start deploying to Fleet.

 These are set in your `app/etc/local.xml` file